Embrace your power with AI coaching

 Legitimate power sits alongside four other types of power that were identified back in 1959, by influential social psychologists John French and Bertram Raven.

-These are the ways in which a person can gain and exert power over other people in various different social and professional contexts.
+These are the ways in which a person can gain and exert power over other people in various social and professional contexts.

-They're divided into two types: positional, and personal.
+They're divided into two types: positional and personal.

 Personal power

 This is the kind of social power you gain from the intrinsic value you bring to people; it means they like you, respect you, and can learn from your knowledge and wisdom.
+Because of this it is generally a voluntary cooperation, led by charismatic leaders.

 • Expert power - when you're an expert in a particular field (also known as informational power - knowing things that others don't)

-• Referent power - the 'soft' form of power gained when people like and respect you for being honest and trustworthy
+• Referent power - the 'soft' form of moral power gained when people like and respect you for being honest and trustworthy

 Positional power